There is nothing intrinsically wrong with gratification,

-pleasure seeking but we are meant to be more that JUST pleasure seekers.
+fulfillment and pleasure seeking, but we are meant to

 Agenda natural and

 Everyone has an agenda, their own agenda that is

 directed toward or related to their own fulfillment; of course, even God has

 one.
 Having a personal agenda and seeking your own fulfillment is part of having a

 self and being an individual.
 It is part and parcel of